qgis/QGIS-Documentation/source/docs/training_manual/rasters/data_manipulation.rst

 Merging rasters
 ...............................................................................

-* Click on the menu item :menuselection:`Raster --> Miscellaneous --> Merge`.
+Click on the menu item :menuselection:`GDAL --> Raster miscellaneous --> Merge`.

+As we did for the :ref:`Create a Virtual raster <tm_virtual_raster>` you can use the |browseButton| to choose which layers you want to merge.

-You can choose to process entire directories instead of single files, giving you a very useful built-in batch processing capability.
-You can specify a virtual raster as input file, too, and all of the rasters that it consists of will be processed.
+You can merge Virtual raster as input file too, and all of the rasters that it consists of will be processed.

-You can also add your own command line options using the :guilabel:`Creation Options` checkbox and list.
-This only applies if you have knowledge of the GDAL library's operation.
+You can also add your own command line options by opening the :guilabel:`Advanced parameters` menu, but you need to know the GDAL library syntax.

 .. image:: img/merge_rasters.png
    :align: center